ngs-lang/ngs-syntax-vscode/README.md

 # ngs-syntax-vscode
-NGS syntax file for vscode
+NGS syntax file for vscode -- work-in-progress highly based on the bash vscode extension

+## Install
-Copy the content to ~/.vscode/extensions/ngs
+Copy the content to ~/.vscode/extensions/ngs or run 'make install'